Peedee01/module-1-final-LAB/README.md

 <a href="./new-page.html">Go to new page</a>
 ```

-After this amazing and painfull iteration, you are ready to start working with React! 🚀
+After this amazing and painful iteration, you are ready to start working with React! 🚀